 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 x 3-hour lecture per week 72 hours per semester 12 hours reading per week 144 hours per semester 4 hours research per week 48 hours per semester 4 hours assignment preparation per week 48 hours per semester
+1 x 3-hour lecture per week 36 hours per semester 3 hours reading per week 36 hours per semester 4 hours research per week 48 hours per semester 3 hours assignment preparation per week 36 hours per semester TOTAL WORKLOAD 156 hours per semester

 Learning Activities Summary

 Schedule Week 1 Course Overview: What is research?
-Week 2 Literature Reviews and Data Base Searches Week 3 Communicating Research Outcomes Week 4 The Role of Theory in Research Design and Delivery Week 5 Research Ethics and Engaging Cultures Week 6 Qualitative Methods 1 Week 7 Qualitative Methods 2 and Qualitative Methods 1 Week 8 Qualitative Methods 2 Week 9 Research Analysis Week 10 How to Write up a Research Project Week 11 Group Verbal Presentations on Research Proposals
+Week 2 Literature Reviews and Data Base Searches Week 3 Communicating Research Outcomes Week 4 The Role of Theory in Research Design and Delivery Week 5 Research Ethics and Engaging Cultures Week 6 Qualitative Methods 1 Week 7 Qualitative Methods 2 and Qualitative Methods 1 Week 8 Qualitative Methods 2 Week 9 Research Analysis Week 10 Journal work Week 11 How to Write up a Research Project Week 12 Verbal Presentations on Research Proposals

 The University's policy on Assessment for Coursework Programs is based on the following four principles: